Nobody Does It Better Than Kimco, Baby You're The Best

 While some shopping center landlords may be experiencing trouble, KIM’s 2017 store closures have had a limited impact, as evidenced below:

-On the recent earnings call (Q2-17), Kimco’s CEO, Conor Flynn, explains,
+On the recent earnings call (Q2-17), Kimco’s CEO, Conor Flynn, explains:

 “Omni-channel is a win-win for the retail sector.
 For the consumer, it provides convenience, lower prices and optionality.
 For the retailer, it provides opportunity to reach more customers, generate add-on sales upon pick up, reduce shipping costs and limit the number of returns.